fabiuslongo/sw-caspar/README.md

 eShell: main > +FEED("When an American sells weapons to a hostile nation, that American is a criminal")
 ```

-Here is all taxonomic relations (by opening the ontology file with Protege) after the such assertions:
+Here is all taxonomic relations (by opening the ontology file with Protégé) after the such assertions:

 ![Image 2](https://github.com/fabiuslongo/sw-caspar/blob/master/images/west-taxo.JPG)